The development of a Norwegian satellite with radar detector is under way. Monitoring of maritime traffic will be improved when NorSat-3 is in orbit.

 International regulations require ships to use both AIS and navigational radar.
 Thus, NorSat-3 can help verify that ships in traffic meet those regulations.

-The NorSat series of microsatellites is a continued cooperation between the Norwegian Coastal Administration and the Norwegian Space Centre.
+The NorSat series of microsatellites is a continued cooperation between the Norwegian Coastal Administration and the Norwegian Space Agency.
 In addition to AIS receivers, these satellites also carry payloads from several Norwegian companies and research institutions.

 Area of the surface of the Earth covered (green) by the NRD antenna on NorSat-3 from 600 kilometer altitude above Greenland.
 Note that the area covered will be much smaller (red) when the antenna is angled further downwards.
 Graphics: FFI

 The NRD receiver and processing unit on NorSat-3 will be built by the Norwegian company Kongsberg Seatex, based on prototypes from FFI.
 This company also made the AIS receiver for the other Norwegian microsatellites.